Published on September 15, 2023

 International Students Entry

-Canadian citizens or those who are legally entitled to reside in Canada are eligible for the St Andrews A990 Medicine BSc (Hons) program.
+Canadian citizens or those legally entitled to reside in Canada are eligible for the St Andrews A990 Medicine BSc (Hons) program.

 International students are eligible to apply for the St Andrews A100 Medicine BSc (Hons) programme, and will complete training at their partner school – the University of Manchester.

-International students who are applying for an undergraduate Medicine program at St Andrews will need to satisfy the academic requirements for their country listed below to be considered.
+International students who are applying for an undergraduate Medicine program at St Andrews must satisfy the academic requirements for their country.
 Please see the St Andrews School of Medicine for a full list of qualifications and different home countries.
 Applicants will also need to satisfy the English language requirements.

 Applicants who are overseas for fee purposes, who have not had the opportunity to study the appropriate qualifications for acceptance into the A100 Medicine program, may apply for a place on the International Foundation for Medicine course at St Andrews, which aims to prepare students to enter the A100 Medicine BSc (Hons) program.